-The guiding philosophy is to provide both a strong fundamental liberal education and a strong engineering education.
+The guiding philosophy of the Hal and Inge Marcus School of Engineering is to provide both a strong fundamental liberal education and a strong engineering education.
 The liberal arts portion of the program emphasizes ethical values, problem-solving skills and service to society and is administered in a supportive environment.
 The professional portion of the program is student-engineer centered, recognizing, supporting and developing the unique strengths and capabilities of each individual.
 Additionally, the engineer's role in the team, in the company and in society is a common thread that lends cohesion to the programs.
 The Engineering Advisory Board is a voluntary group of practicing professionals who help guide Saint Martin's School of Engineering in setting program goals and evaluating graduates.